 The It Gets Better Project™ was founded in September, 2010, when the first it gets better video was uploaded to YouTube, igniting a worldwide phenomenon.
 That video offered a desperately needed message of hope to lesbian, gay, bisexual and transgender (LGBT) youth.
 It urged them to tough it out through the bullying and other challenges that confronted them in their teenage years, and described the positive future they could experience as adults.
 It told them that no matter how difficult things may be today, it gets better.
 Today, the mission of the It Gets Better Project is to communicate to LGBT youth around the world that it gets better, and to help effect the changes necessary to make it so.
 The team at the It Gets Better Project is thrilled to collaborate with the Gay Men’s Chorus of Los Angeles in bringing the it gets better message to the stage.

-Currently the tour is in Oxford, Ohio — the last tour stop for us in 2013 — an amazing year!
+Currently the tour is in Milwaukee, Wisconsin — the first tour stop for us in 2014!

-Click here to see photos from all of our most recent Tour Stops (Austin TX, Whitewater WI, Ogden UT, and Oxford OH).
+Click here to see photos from our recent Tour Stops in Austin TX, Whitewater WI, Ogden UT, and Oxford OH.

 Several Artist In Residency programs are available to help you incorporate it gets better into your curriculum.
 Learn More